 The Deputy IGT as Chief Finance Officer (CFO) is responsible, with input from the IGT (as AA), for executive management of the portfolio budget statements and financial activities.
 Corporate governance, management and compliance reporting is also completed as required and overseen by the CFO.

-As noted earlier, the IGT has a comprehensive SLA with the Treasury.
-Accordingly, financial and management activities, such as accounting preparation and processing, is undertaken by the Treasury.
+As noted earlier, the IGT has a SLA with the Treasury that provides for a comprehensive range of services.
+These services include financial and management activities, such as accounting preparation and processing.

-The IGT meets specific risk management responsibilities under the PGPA Act through an integrated risk management framework.
+The IGT meets specific risk management responsibilities under the PGPA Act through an integrated Risk Management Framework.
 A suite of policies, plans and procedures has also been developed and adopted by the IGT which further contributes to the mitigation of risks.
+The IGT generally seeks to align its policies with the Treasury (as service provider under the SLA) to reduce operational risk and to promote efficiency.

-- Accountable Authority's Instructions (AAIs) provide the policy and procedural framework for resource management in the IGT office and put into effect the requirements of the PGPA Act.
-They also contain topics relating specifically to risk management and internal accountability.
+- AAIs provide the policy and procedural framework for resource management in the IGT office and put into effect the requirements of the PGPA Act.
+They also contain topics that specifically relate to risk management and internal accountability.

 - The Fraud Control Plan complies with the Commonwealth Fraud Control Framework developed under the PGPA Act.